yatshunlee/qwop_RL/README.md

 # qwop_RL
-One of the hardest game in the world.
-You can try to play by yourself on http://www.foddy.net/Athletics.html.
+It is one of the hardest games in the world.
+You can try on http://www.foddy.net/Athletics.html.
+We have trained an AI to complete the game.

 # Setup procedures:
 1) Run `pip install -r requirements.txt`